narblaitiin/stm32wle5_rtos_lorawan/README.md

 **Board used** : Original MAMWLExx board, powered by battery/solar panel. (see 6sens_project_stm32wl repository/hardware part, for more information.)

+## General Information of Application
+You will need to register new devices in your application (with OTAA activation method).
+Once this is done, retain the TTN Device Address(4 Bytes), the TTN Network Key(16 Bytes) and the TTN Application Key (16 Bytes).
+You also have to make sure that the activation method is OTAA.

+    - After you account was created, you have to create a new application
+    - After that, you have to add a new end device on this application.
+You have to complete the various fields using the available data below in manually mode :
+        Frequency Plan                  Europe 863-870 MHz (SF9 for RX2 - Recommended)
+        LoRaWAN Version                 MAC V1.0.4
+        Regional Parameter Version      PHY RP002 Regional Parameters 1.0.3 Activation by personalization   OTAA
+        Application ID                  give a name
+        JoinEUI                         00 00 00 00 00 00 00 00
+        DevUI number 1                  random value for 8-byte address Device                          random value for 4-byte address
+        AppKey                          random value for 16-byte address
+        NwkSKey                         random value for 16-byte address
+        AppSKey                         random value for 16-byte address

 ## Building and Running
 The following commands clean build folder, build and flash the sample: